 The Moodle Release Cycle: Major Every 6 Months; Minor Every 2 Months

-The Moodle release cycle follows a major or “1-point” release schedule every 6 months, spaced with minor “2-point” releases every other month.
-Keeping track of the cycle and updating as soon as possible after the release not only helps drive the LMS forward and ensure it continues to evolve along with the latest industry trends, it is probably one of the best security and vulnerability management practices.
+Moodle HQ releases a major upgrade every 6 months, also known as the “1-point” release, and a minor “2-point” releases every other month.
+Keeping track of the cycle and updating as soon as possible after the Moodle release cycle not only helps drive the LMS forward and ensure it continues to evolve along with the latest industry trends, it is arguably one of the most important security and vulnerability management practices.

-The major releases typically happen in May and November and they unveil new features and more significant changes than the minor versions.
-The most recent major release was version 3.4 in early November.
+The major releases typically occur in May and November and they unveil new features and more significant changes than the minor versions.
+The most recent major release was version 3.8 in early November.

 With each minor release, the previous versions in active development also gain a “point release” with core bug fixes and security patches.
-As an example, the versions that came out with the latest January release were 3.4.1, 3.3.4, 3.2.7, and 3.1.10.
+As an example, the version that came out with the latest January release was 3.8.1.

 All other versions follow a schedule where support for general bugs ends 12 months after its release, and any security issues are patched up until 18 months after the release of that version.

-Ideally, no active Moodle site should be of an earlier version, but in reality about a quarter of them (some 23,000 sites) are Moodle 3.0.x or earlier.
+Ideally, you should always be using the latest version of Moodle and no active Moodle site should be of an earlier version, but in reality about a quarter of them (some 23,000 sites) are Moodle 3.0.x or earlier.
 These sites risk being the victim to unidentified vulnerabilities that Moodle HQ will no longer fix.

-With changes happening so frequently, you might be wondering – does it make sense to be on the highest version available?
+With changes happening so frequently, you might be wondering – does it make sense to immediately update to the latest version available?

-This also gives our support team time to update our self-paced training courses for instructors and students and prepare training sessions about what’s new and different in that version.
+This also gives our support team time to update our self-paced training courses and eThink Academy sessions for instructors and students and prepare training sessions about what’s new and different in that version.
 Also, with each new release the eThink Services team hosts a “What’s New” webinar for the Moodle community at large.

-In the event you are making a big jump between versions where you’ll experience a lot of changes (for example, with the introduction of the new Boost theme), we will provide you with a test site to allow you to explore and experiment with the new version.
+If Moodle clients find they’re making a big jump between versions with a lot of changes (for example, with the introduction of the new Boost theme), eThink provides clients with a test site to explore and experiment with the new version.

-How to Prep for a New Moodle Release/Upgrade
+How to Prepare for a New Moodle Release/Upgrade

 Here are our tips for prepping for a new release…

-- As mentioned above, we recommend waiting 2-3 months after the version has been released to schedule a time to upgrade.
+- As mentioned previously, we recommend waiting 2-3 months after the version has been released to schedule a time to upgrade.

-- Be sure to schedule your upgrade during “downtime” or a slow period to ensure that your users’ experience is not interrupted.
+- Schedule your upgrade during “downtime” or a slow period to ensure that your users’ experience is not interrupted.

-- Make sure users have access to relevant documentation that answers at least the most common questions.
+- Ensure users have access to relevant documentation that answers at least the most common questions.
 Moodle HQ provides helpful resources, including video overviews and articles that cover the changes found in upgrades.